 The most popular are the air guitars and the guitars of the Chet Atkins and the Les Paul and the B.B.
 King’s Lucille.
 The factory and retail shop is now opened for public tours.
 It is a must destination for music lovers and guitarists.
 Here you will also be able to witness the minute detailing in the process of guitar making.

-Gibson Factory Information
+Gibson Factory Travel Tips

 - The retail shop has a good collection of stringed instruments of all genres almost.
 You can collect one for yourself after enjoying the tour.